cristobalcl/resume/output/cv.md

 * Since 2021 **Mukabe Land**, <https://mukabe.land>.

 	+ Web3 collaborative two-dimensional canvas, divided into lands, that are tradeable NFTs.
-	+ Responsible for all technical parts of the project: backend, frontend, smart contract, infrastructure, CI/CD.
+	+ Responsible for all technical parts of the project: backend, web frontend, smart contract, infrastructure, CI/CD.
 * 2020 – 2022 **EnRemo.to**, <https://enremo.to>.

 	+ Directory of tools for remote working built in less than 24h during COVID-19 as a No-Code project.